vendia/examples/features/share/smart-contracts/README.md

 ### Define Validation Rules
 The Lender wants to ensure the Servicer is only able to act on loans with valid data.

-The [schema](uni_configuration/schema.json) for the Uni provides basic validation based on the schema definition.
+The [schema](uni_configuration/schema.json) for the Uni provides basic data validation based on the schema definition.
 For example, `loanIdentifier` must be a 16-digit value, `originationDate` must be a valid date, and `originalInterestRate` must be a number between 0 and 100.
-While those syntax checks are necessary for data validation, they do not address business rule validation.
+Vendia Share's GraphQL API implementation will reject input that's invalid with respect to the Uni's schema.
+While basic data validations are necessary, they do not address the validation of _business rules_ that cannot be expressed through a pre-defined format or regular expression.

 The Lender can use a smart contract to ensure more in-depth data validation occurs prior to the Servicer making use of the data.